nicolai-wachenschwan/multi-video-and-image-compressor/README.md

 # Multi-Video & Image Compressor

 A simple tool to save disk space on your devices by compressing videos and images, while preserving metadata and directory structure.
+PS: "I" built this with Gemini2.5Pro in 5 Prompts (4 where add this feature...) + 1 to make the readme.

 ## Key Features